-Start the Chicken Gumbo Soup by browning 3 strips chopped bacon in a large Dutch oven or soup pot (here’s the one I have!) over medium heat.
+Start the Chicken Gumbo Soup by browning 3 strips chopped bacon in a large Dutch oven or soup pot over medium heat.
 Remove the cooked bacon to a paper towel lined plate then set aside, leaving 2 Tablespoons bacon drippings in the pot.

 To the bacon drippings add 1 chopped small bell pepper (traditionally it would be green, but I could only find orange, red, and yellow at the store!)
 2 chopped celery ribs, and 1 chopped small onion.

 Season the veggies with salt & pepper, then let ’em sweat for 5 minutes, or until they’re on their way to becoming nice and tender.
 I cannot HANDLE crunchy veggies in soups, so I like to let them get really soft!